judsonlmoore/judsonlmoore.com/_posts/blog/2018-01-01-annual-photo-review-2017.markdown

 ---
 title:			My most traveled year.
 A photo review of 2017.
 categories:		blog
-tags:			adventure, germany, hiking, holiday, kyrgyzstan
+tags:
+  - adventure
+  - germany
+  - hiking
+  - holiday
+  - kyrgyzstan
 description:	Happy New Year!
 2017 was my most traveled year to-date, full of all sorts of experiences and life changes.
 Here is a look back on 2017 highlights month-by-month.
 excerpt:		Happy New Year!
 2017 was my most traveled year to-date, full of all sorts of experiences and life changes.
 Here is a look back on 2017 highlights month-by-month.
 image:			/assets/images/2018/01/best-of-2017-april-neandertal-hiking.jpg